JorkDev/pokemon-quiz/README.md

- Pokemon is a registered trademark of Nintendo, Game Freak, and Creatures Inc, the use of Pokemon sprites is not commercial and for educational purposes only.
+ Pokemon is a registered trademark of Nintendo, Game Freak, and Creatures Inc, the use of Pokemon sprites is for educational purposes only.